ading2210/libcurl.js/README.md

 The callbacks work similarly to the `libcurl.CurlWebSocket` object, with the main difference being that the `onmessage` callback always returns a `Uint8Array`.

 The `TLSSocket.send` function can be used to send data to the socket.
 The only argument is the data that is to be sent, which must be a `Uint8Array`.

+You can use the `TLSSocket.close` function to close the socket.

 ```js
 let socket = new libcurl.TLSSocket("ading.dev", 443, {verbose: 1});